cisagov/parsnip/README.md

 ## Known Limitations
 * Package creation may have some file permission issues.
 If a package does not install, check that the files in the testing/scripts directory are executable.
 * Choices actions can currently only point to objects, not other types such as integers.
 * Frontend functionality is limited.
-Specifically conditionals, layer 2 parsing and the minus keyword need to be implemented in the intermediate language.
+Specifically AND and OR conditionals, layer 2 parsing and the minus keyword need to be implemented in the intermediate language.
 * Self-recursive types with multiple switches are not properly handled.
 This will be fixed in a later release.
 * Zeek btest in the created package is limited to a basic availability test.
 Functionality for expanding btests has not been added.